 Step 14 - If you are claiming exemptions or deductions in column b of lines 17-18, turn to the reverse side of the return.
 Write the line number of the activity for which the exemption or deduction is being claimed and the description of the exemption or deduction.
-If you write the HRS section number of your claimed exemptions or deductions (on page 13 of this booklet), it will speed processing of your return.
+If you write the HRS section number of your claimed exemptions or deductions (on page 15 of this booklet), it will speed processing of your return.

-If you have paid sales or use tax in another state on property or services that are subject to the Hawaii use tax, see "Lines 17 and 18, Column b", in the "General Excise and Use Tax Activity Classifications" on page 4 of this booklet.
+If you have paid taxes to another state on property, services or contracting that are subject to the Hawaii use tax, see "Lines 17 and 18, Column b", in the "General Excise and Use Tax Activity Classifications" on page 7 of this booklet.
 Step 15 - Add the dollar amounts of the exemptions and deductions for Schedule B, and enter the sum on the subtotal line.